igorkll/syslbuild/gnuboxmaker_readme.md

 * gui with system settings and choice of platforms for export
 * add support for creating 64-bit images for 32-bit UEFI (yes, for those very old intel atom tablets)
 * add support for custom kernels
-* increase the display time of the logo so that the user does not have to look at a black screen

 ## bugs
 * HDMI audio does not work on orange pi zero 3 (it works on raspberry pi 64)